 Rafael Nadal’s FUE Hair Transplant Journey

-Rafael Nadal is known for his outstanding tennis accomplishments, his good looks, and finally, his hair.
-So, it’s not surprising that he sought help for his thinning hair.
+Rafael Nadal is known for his outstanding accomplishments on the tennis court and his good looks (including his hair).
+It came as no surprise to many of his fans that he sought help for his thinning hair.
 About two years ago Rafael Nadal pursued a Follicular Unit Extraction (FUE) hair transplant.
-He, like many of celebrities who receive hair transplants, spends a lot of time in the spotlight and therefore, tends to receive more criticism on their appearances.
-Fortunately, with high technology and quality research, hair transplants are a great solution for many who experience hair loss.
+Like many celebrities who receive hair transplants, Nadal spends a lot of time in the spotlight.
+His time in the public means he tends to receive criticism about his appearance.
+Thanks to improved hair restoration technology and quality research, hair transplants are a great solution for men like Nadal who have experienced hair loss.

-However, Nadal has recently been highlighted in the press for opting for another hair transplant.
-This may seem strange to some, considering he already had a hair transplant procedure.
-Many are wondering why he is experiencing this after he has already had what appeared to be a successful hair transplant.
-It is not uncommon to ask why so many individuals need additional hair transplants after one had been successful for a decent amount of time.
+Nadal has recently been spotlighted in the press for opting to undergo another hair transplant.
+This may seem strange to some people considering he already had a hair transplant procedure.
+Many of his fans are wondering why he made the decision to have another hair restoration surgery after he already had what appeared to be a successful hair transplant.
+It is not uncommon to ask why so many individuals need additional hair transplants after one surgery had been successful in the past.

-Here is Why Rafael Nadal is Getting a Follow-Up Hair Transplant:
+Why Rafael Nadal had a Follow-Up Hair Transplant:

-The hair transplant that Nadal received is called a follicular unit extraction.
-In this type of hair transplant, the follicular units are taken from the permanent hairs of the scalp individually, rather than taking a strip.
-Because the hairs are transplanted from the permanent hairs of the scalp, the transplants are in fact permanent.
-There is no linear scar from the transplant because the follicular units are removed and transplanted individually, rather than removing a strip of scalp and transplanting the entire strip.
-This leaves a less-noticeable result because there is no major scar, there is less overall pain, and there is less downtime after the procedure.
-However, there are still some specific steps that each individual should take before, during, and after the procedure to ensure the best results and prevent shock-loss.
+The hair transplant that Nadal received is known as Follicular Unit Extraction (FUE).
+During this hair transplant technique, the follicular units are removed from the permanent hairs of the scalp on an individual basis (instead of removing them in a strip which is done during Follicular Unit Transplantation).
+Because the hairs are transplanted from the permanent hairs of the scalp, the results of the hair transplant are permanent.
+There is no linear scar from FUE because the follicular units are removed and transplanted individually rather than removing a strip of skin from the scalp and transplanting the entire strip.
+There is no major scar on the scalp and less overall pain after the FUE procedure.
+Patients should follow the post-op instructions provided by their doctor to ensure the best results.

-Although hair transplants are the only permanent solution to hair thinning and loss, it is only permanent for those particular follicles that are transplanted.
-This means that the natural hair follicles that were not transplanted may begin thinning and eventually will be lost over time.
-While the transplanted follicles remain, permanently, the natural ones continue the cycle of a hair follicle and so it eventually appears that balding is occurring again.
-When this happens, the individual usually seeks additional hair transplants and touch-ups to follow the original treatment, which seems to be the case for Nadal.
+Although hair transplants are the only permanent solution to hair thinning and loss, it is only a permanent solution for those particular follicles that are transplanted.
+This means that the natural hair follicles on the scalp that were not transplanted may begin thinning and they can be lost over time.
+While the transplanted follicles permanently remain in the scalp, the natural ones continue the life cycle of a hair follicle and so balding can begin occurring again.
+When this happens, the individual usually seeks an additional hair transplants to follow-up the original treatment and this seems to be the case for Nadal.

 It is important to understand that there may be a need for further hair transplants after the original treatment.
-Hair loss and thinning are somewhat predictable, but because each individual is unique, no one can say without a doubt the exact pattern of hair loss that will occur.
-It can be highly discouraging when further hair loss occurs, but I encourage seeking treatment for the follow-up hair transplants before you lose hope.
-This is a normal phenomenon that the other hairs begin to thin and get lost, just as the others had.
+Hair loss and thinning are somewhat predictable but, because each individual is unique, no one can say without a doubt the exact pattern of hair loss that will occur.
+It can be highly discouraging when further hair loss occurs but patients are encouraged to seek treatment and ask about a follow-up hair transplant.
+The additional loss of hair is a normal phenomenon that can effectively be treated through a hair transplant.